Vejron/kanbanista/src/tutorial/part-3.md

 </style>
 ```

-## The BoardView and router configuration
+### The BoardView and router configuration

 The `BoardView` component will contain all the columns and tasks of our kanban board.
 It's also the root view of our application and should be the component that is rendered when the user navigates to the root URL.
 Create the `BoardView.vue` file in the `src/views`.
-There is nothing special about this component, it's no different from any other component in our application.
-But by convention views are placed in the `views` directory to differentiate them from other components.
+There is nothing special about this component, it's no different from any other component in our application, but; by convention views are placed in the `views` directory to differentiate them from other components.

 ```ts
 <script setup lang="ts">